phpmvk/YouCoder/README.md

 `npm run start:dev`

-- an alternative is to run an optimized version of nodemon for typescript (this is the only command needed):

-``tsnd --respawn index.ts`

 - Starts the application in development using nodemon and ts-node

+`tsnd --respawn index.ts`

+- an alternative is to run an optimized version of nodemon for typescript (this is the only command needed)

 `npm run start`